GuoxianSong/Shadow-aware-portrait-relight/README.md

 Due to the current license constrain, https://www.3dscanstore.com/terms-and-conditions-licensing and https://www.gobotree.com/acceptable/, we might not be able directly share the rendered image and 3D asset to you.
-Meanwhile we are in the communication with the store to get permission to allow us to share the rendered image.
-Once it gets done, we will be able to pubic its zip password.
+If you have purchased such 3D asset(inexpensive), we would like to share unzip password to you.